Reed1279/ISTA-220/Discussion/Discussion21.md

 	-Calls the get/set accessor for bits where the index is the value of n.
 1. Assume that users were assigned read, write, and execute permissions according to this scheme: read = 1, write = 2, execute = 4.
 How would you interpret the following user permissions:

 (a) permission = 0

-	-No permissions.
+	-No permissions
 (b) permission = 1

-	-Read.
+	-Read
 (c) permission = 2

-	-Write.
+	-Write
 (d) permission = 3

 	-Read and Write.
 (e) permission = 4

-	-Execute.
+	-Execute
 (f) permission = 5

-	-Read and Execute.
+	-Read and Execute
 (g) permission = 6

-	-Write and Execute.
+	-Write and Execute
 (h) permission = 7

-	-Read, Write, and Execute.
+	-Read, Write, and Execute
 1. Answer the previous question by converting the decimal permissions into binary permissions.
 What does this tell you about using this scheme of permissions?

 	-It was written with integer indexing as an array of Boolean values.